Evangelia Aravani

-Evangelia Aravani (Ευαγγελία Αραβανή: born 29 November 1985) is a Greek fashion model and TV presenter.
-In 2005, Aravani won the title of Miss Star Hellas and then was chosen to represent Greece at the Miss Universe 2005 pageant where she placed 11th.
-In 2006, Aravani continued to pursue a modeling career and appeared on the covers of numerous fashion magazines.
+Evangelia Aravani (Ευαγγελία Αραβανή: born 29 November 1985) is a Greek fashion model, television presenter and beauty pageant titleholder.
+In 2005 Aravani won the title of Miss Star Hellas and then was chosen to represent Greece at the Miss Universe 2005 pageant where she placed 11th.

 Aravani was a special guest at the official Cypriot beauty contest, whose winners go on to represent Cyprus at the Miss Universe and Miss World pageants.
 She co-presented alongside singer Sakis Rouvas the fourth and fifth seasons of singing reality television competition X-Factor in Greece and continued her career by presenting the fashion competition My Style Rocks and the non-profit dancing competition Dancing with the Stars.
-From 2018 to 2019 presented the Greek version Project Runway.
+From 2018 to 2019 she presented the Greek version Project Runway.